Are you looking for assistance in finding recovery options?

 Through the collaborate efforts of our team members and program partners, we continue the work of making the Greater Kingsport area a safer, healthier, and more resilient community.
 Our Leadership and Steering Teams consist of regional experts, area stakeholders, and community members who volunteer their time and talents to set the overall vision and program direction.
 Our Program Partners are service providers and other non-profit organizations we have worked with to plan and support programs and events.

-Substance use disorder, or commonly called an SUD, is a preventable chronic disease similar to high blood pressure and type 2 diabetes.
+Substance use disorder is a preventable chronic disease similar to high blood pressure and type 2 diabetes.
 It is important to know the facts, to know the risk factors and to know what treatment options are available.
 However, we know this is a complicated issue.
-If you have questions or need more information, please reach out to us at firstname.lastname@example.org or 423-378-3409 x18.
+If you have questions or need more information, please reach out to us at firstname.lastname@example.org or call 423-378-3409 x18.

 and agree to describe addiction as a treatable disease and use person-centered language such as a person with substance use disorder instead of words that hurt like "addict" or "junkie".